Skip to content

 }

-Reference collapsing doesn't only appear in function templates.
+Reference collapsing does not only appear in function templates.
 Deduction of auto&&, instantiation of typedef and using aliases, and certain uses of decltype all trigger reference collapsing.
-However, forwarding references in function templates are the most common scenario.
+However, universal references in function templates are the most common scenario.

 std::forward — Conditional Type Casting

-Okay, here's the important part — if you only care about how to use it!
-Once you understand forwarding references and reference collapsing, std::forward is quite simple.
-Its job is: when the passed argument is an rvalue, cast the parameter to an rvalue reference; when it's an lvalue, keep it as an lvalue reference.
-Essentially, it's a conditional, much smarter version of static_cast.
-(In a word: hey, this little thing remembers whether I passed an lvalue or an rvalue, and passes it through as-is.)
+Alright, here is the important part — if you only care about how to use it!
+Once you understand universal references and reference collapsing, std::forward is quite simple.
+Its job is: when the passed argument is an rvalue, cast the parameter to an rvalue reference; when it is an lvalue, keep it as an lvalue reference.
+In essence, it is a conditional, smarter, and more powerful static_cast.
+(In a word: hey, this little thing remembers whether I passed an lvalue or an rvalue, and passes it through to somewhere else.)

-We can implement a simplified version ourselves to understand the underlying principle:
+We can implement a simplified version ourselves to understand the principle:

 cpp